Masterton Curiosities

 The oldest written references to a Masterton

-- 1296 - his son William de Meistretone of the County of Fife, swore fealty to Edward I (the Confessor) of England, sealed with a lion rampant.
-The record of Scottish landowners being forced to swear fealty to Edward I became known as the "Ragmans' Roll".
+- 1296 - his son (?)
+William de Meistretone of the County of Fife, swore fealty to Edward I (the "Hammer of the Scots") of England, sealed with a lion rampant.
+The record of Scottish landowners being forced to swear fealty to Edward I became known as the "Ragman Rolls".

 The earliest Marriage in the Old Parish Records